-Issue Price: The Notes will be issued at 100 per cent. of their principal amount.
+Issue Price: The Additional Notes will be issued at 106.935 per cent. of their principal amount (plus 273 days' accrued interest in respect of the period from and including the Interest Commencement Date to but excluding the Issue Date).

-Issue Size: €500,000,000
+Issue Size: €150,000,000